 Similar to accommodation options, the places you can visit in Crete as a solo traveler are limitless.
 From spectacular beaches to hidden gorges.
 And from cosmopolitan towns to mountain villages.

 You never had more options to travel alone.

 Charming cities like Chania and Rethymno can be the perfect base for your Crete holidays.

-You can easily get to these cities by boat or plane, from either Athens or other international airports in Europe.
+You can quickly get to these cities by boat or plane, from either Athens or other international airports in Europe.
 From there, you can quickly head to any main sight in Crete in a matter of a few hours.

 In short, there are four different regions in Crete, each of them with its unique traits and spectacular landscape.
 The area around Heraklion is the most cosmopolitan in Crete, whereas traditional Chania and its surroundings are full of stunning beaches and mountains.

 Finally, the easternmost part of Crete, Lasithi, is the place to go if you are looking to discover the authentic side of the island.

 No matter which region you want to visit, you can conveniently get there on your own, and have the time of your life!

 Solo Travel in Crete: You Can Visit Almost Any Time of the Year

 You can easily travel solo in Crete anytime from April to October.
 Then, the temperature is hot, and the summer vibe is on.
 You can easily get through the entire day only by wearing your swimsuit and still feeling hot.